Talend/data-prep/dataprep-webapp/README.md

 ### Root file structure

 <pre>
-├── build/                                  - untracked generated folder where you find a non minified autonomous deployment of the app dev
+├── build/                                  - untracked generated folder where you find minified build in prod mode and unminified in dev mode
-├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── dist/                                   - untracked generated folder where you find a minified autonomous deployment of the app dev
-├── docker/                                 - dockefile and scripts to generate the docker image ├── node_modules/                           - untracked generated folder for gulp build node modules ├── src/                                    - sources
+├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── docker/                                 - dockefile and scripts to generate the docker image ├── node_modules/                           - untracked generated folder for gulp build node modules ├── src/                                    - sources